-Expats moving to Paris will certainly be familiar with some of the city’s iconic landmarks, but there are much more than meets the eye in this romantic city, which has so many hidden treasures and an impressive array of activities to pursue.
+Expats moving to Paris will certainly be familiar with some of the city’s iconic landmarks, but there is much more than meets the eye in this romantic city.
+The City of Lights has so many hidden treasures and an impressive array of activities to pursue.

 Recommended attractions in Paris